 To satisfy the exemption under Internal Revenue Code Section 514, the price the organization pays for the property or improvement must be fixed when the property is acquired or the improvement is completed.
 Neither the amount nor the due date of any payment under the indebtedness can be contingent on the revenue, income, or profits from the property.
 Furthermore, the property may not be leased to the person who sold the property to the organization or to any person related to the seller within the meaning of Code Section 267(b) or Code Section 707(b).

 If the organization is a qualified pension, profit sharing, or stock bonus trust, the property may not be purchased from or leased to the employer of any of the employees covered by the trust or any one of several persons related to the employer.
-Financing for the property may not be received:
+Financing for the property may not be received from:

 - A person related to the seller within the meaning of Code Section 267(b) or Code Section 707(b)